 If you are familiar with hemp it might be in a digestible form – hemp hearts are very popular due to their high protein and omega 3 and 6 content.
 CBD (cannabidiol) oil is also popular for its anti-inflammatory properties.
 It can be either extracted from hemp or marijuana plants.

 But hemp has many other uses outside of food.
 The stalks are great for being the feedstock for everything from paper and building materials (hempcrete and insulation), to fabric.

 If the fabric is produced responsibly, it has a low environmental impact, and retains all the properties of the hemp stalk.
-We use a hemp fabric from hemp that is grown and manufactured responsibly, which is why our nightgowns are a night sweats’ sufferer’s new best friend.
+We use a hemp fabric from hemp that is grown and manufactured responsibly so you can sleep easy knowing your nightgown is made from ethically-produced fabric.

-Growth: Industrial hemp – which is the variety of hemp used for making fabric, paper, hempcrete, and insulation (among other things) – can grow between 10 and 15 feet tall, needs only rainwater (no irrigation necessary), and does not need pesticides or herbicides because it is densely planted and grows quickly.
+Growth: Industrial hemp – which is the variety of hemp used for making fabric, paper, hempcrete, and insulation (among other things) – can grow between 10 and 15 feet tall, needs only rainwater (no irrigation necessary), and needs little pesticides or herbicides because it is densely planted and grows quickly.
 You use 1/3 as much land and less than half the water to produce 1 pound of hemp fibre versus 1 pound of cotton fibre.